-- Run a two week intensive Drupal boot camp.
+- Runs a two-week intensive Drupal boot camp

-- Nominate 2 or 3 suitable candidates for you to interview.
+- Nominates two or three suitable candidates for you to interview.

-- Allow the apprentice time off the job to attend training and for the apprentice to study and complete course assignments, minimum 18 hours per month.
+- Allow the Apprentice time off the job to attend training and for the Apprentice to study and complete course assignments, minimum 20% of working hours.

 - Provide a buddy, from among your staff, for support.

 - Run classroom training 2 days per month, with training delivered by industry experts.

-- Visit the apprentice in the workplace at least every 12 weeks, to check their progress and to make sure all is going well for both apprentice and you.
+- Visit the Apprentice in the workplace at least every 8 weeks to check their progress and to make sure all is going well for both the Apprentice and you.

 Feedback from Employers